OliviaaHuang/Gender-Inequalities-Analysis/README.md

 Used stacked column chart to show male and female employees' perceptions of factors that contribute to gender inequality.
 <img width="697" alt="截屏2024-01-19 23 02 59" src="https://github.com/OliviaaHuang/Gender-inequalities-analysis/assets/152938995/64ce5214-5024-46ef-a63e-526575c61113">

+## 4. Conclusion
+In this project, the main factors causing gender inequality in STEM fields are behavioral differences between boys and girls and stereotypes about female employees in the workplace.